nrobinson2000/cehscoding/pages/founders.md

 permalink: /founders/
 ---

 Here are the founders of CEHS Coding.
-Members can [edit this page on GitHub.](https://github.com/cehs/cehs.github.io/blob/master/pages/founders.md)
+Founders can [edit this page on GitHub.](https://github.com/cehs/cehs.github.io/blob/master/pages/founders.md)

 ## Nathan Robinson